-Since 2000, BNSF has reinvested more than $60 billion in our equipment, network, infrastructure and maintenance programs to ensure our assets are in the best possible condition.
+Since 2000, BNSF has reinvested nearly $65 billion in our equipment, network, infrastructure and maintenance programs to ensure our assets are in the best possible condition.
 Our customers tell us that an important aspect of that service is the support and advice we offer as they load, secure and manage their cargo.

 BNSF has helped strengthen the effectiveness of first responders by offering them extensive training.
 We believe we are making an important investment key to reducing the impact of incidents.